gluethegiant/gtg-rack/README.md

 ### 4. Metro City Bus Mixer

-This mixer can take a polyphonic input and spread the channels across the stereo field.
+This mixer takes a polyphonic input and spreads the channels across the stereo field.
 The pan knob controls the pan placement of the first channel from the polyphonic input (or the last channel if the REVERSE CHANNELS button is on).
-The spread knob spaces the other polyphonic channels to the left or to the right.
+The spread knob spreads the other polyphonic channels to the left or to the right.
 The LED indicators give you a visual indication of the stereo spread.

-Automate the pan with an LFO on the CV input for a polyphonic pan follow that can be adjusted with the attenuator and spread knobs.
+Automate the pan with an LFO (bidirectional) on the CV input for a polyphonic pan follow that can be adjusted with the attenuator and spread knobs.
+In this case, the attenuator determines the stereo width of the auto pan.
+The spread knob creates a follow delay for each polyphonic channel, with up to one second of delay between each channel.
+The light indicators give you an indication of how the channels follow each other in the stereo field.

 Pan spread and pan follow are smoothed to allow for dynamic polyphonic channels.

 * One polyphonic input
-* Polyphonic stereo spread with LED visuals
+* Polyphonic stereo spread and pan follow with LED visuals
-* Constant power pan control with CV input and attenuator
+* Constant power pan with CV input and attenuator
 * Pan CV input expects bi-directional source from -5.0 to 5.0
 * Reverse channel order on polyphonic spread or pan follow
-* Three level controls, with CV inputs, to three stereo buses
+* Three level knobs, with CV inputs, to three stereo buses
 * Post fader option on two level controls (red becomes master bus)
 * 2x or 4x preamp-style gain on polyphonic input (selected the from context menu)
 * On button with CV input and pop filter